led by curiosity, process and materials

-Transforming my photos into a print through a printed plate process has been my passion since I started it in November 2024.
+Transforming my photos into a print through an etched plate process has been my passion since I started it in November 2024.
 Somehow, there is more detail in the (generally) embossed image than I could see in the photo.

 Sugar kelp photopolymer gravure printed in burnt Sienna